Prodoscore makes it easy for businesses to measure their most valuable asset: their people

 Research shows that 10% of the workforce spends less than 2 hours per day doing productive work.
 What will you uncover?

-According to a global survey, over 30% of employees expect to work remotely permanently and more than 50% will be remote through the end of 2021 at a minimum.
-Plus, 1 in 3 people will leave a job that does not support a flexible work schedule.
+Studies everywhere suggest that employees expect to work remotely permanently moving forward, or at least to have more flexibility in their workday.
+Employees have made clear that they’ll leave a job that does not support a flexible work schedule.
 A hybrid approach is the future of work.
 The data shows that being physically present does not mean being productive.
 So, do things like hours and location really need to be so narrowly defined?
-Not when leadership has visibility.
+The short answer is no.

-With unbiased insights into daily engagement based on qualified data, leaders can make decisions based on fair and objective measurements.
+With unbiased insights from an EPM solution, leaders can make decisions based on fair and objective measurements.
 Key indicators can help drive recommendations around workforce planning, training, coaching, and employee growth, and build confidence in leadership about employee contributions.

 Happy employees are more engaged, more proactive, and more successful.
 Give the people what they want.